cloud-gov/django-uaa/docs/index.rst

    developing

 This is a `cloud.gov <https://cloud.gov/>`_ UAA authentication backend for Django.
+Features include:

-It also includes a handy :ref:`fake cloud.gov <fakeauth>` that makes it easy to log in as any user during development.
+* A handy :ref:`fake cloud.gov <fakeauth>`
+  that makes it easy to log in as any user during development.

+* Transparent refreshing of short-lived access tokens, ensuring that users are automatically logged out of the system soon after cloud.gov says they are unauthorized.

 To get started, see the :doc:`quickstart`.